 Fragmentarium’s primary objective is to develop a digital library specialized for medieval manuscript fragment research.
 Although based on the many years of experience of e-codices — Virtual Manuscript Library of Switzerland, the Fragmentarium Digital Library has an international orientation.
 First and foremost it is conceived as a social platform for libraries, scholars and students to do scholarly work on fragments.
 It conforms to the latest standards set by digital libraries and will set new standards, especially in the area of interoperability.

-In the initial phase of the project (2015-2018), the web application “Fragmentarium” is being operated as a “closed” laboratory in order to evaluate the potential for digital fragmentology through a series of Case studies, which have been developed in cooperation with our 16 partner institutions and with nominated fellows.
+In the initial phase of the project (2015-2018), the web application “Fragmentarium” was operated as a “closed” laboratory in order to evaluate the potential for digital fragmentology through a series of Case studies, which have been developed in cooperation with our 16 partner institutions and with nominated fellows.

-In the second phase of the project, the laboratory will be gradually opened and made accessible to a broader public, enabling libraries and collections as well as researchers and teachers to use this platform to catalog, transcribe, assemble and research fragments.
+In the second phase of the project (2019-2022), the laboratory will be gradually opened and made accessible to a broader public, enabling libraries and collections as well as researchers and teachers to use this platform to catalog, transcribe, assemble and research fragments.

 Fragmentarium’s web application is being developed by text & bytes LLC.